Public Transport in Beyoglu (Taksim)

 The easiest way to go to Uskudar from Taksim Square is to take F1 Funicular and reach Kabatas.
 From here, you can take a Dentur Boat that runs frequently to Uskudar direction from the early hours of the day.
 You can take the same boat on your way back to Taksim from Uskudar too.

-Maiden’s Tower is the Most Popular Place to See in Uskudar
+Maiden’s Tower is Located in Uskudar

 How to Go to the Prince Islands (Buyukada, Heybeliada) from Taksim?